BlackKnight625/MineSocieties/README.md

 You may read many more details regarding my goals by looking at my Thesis Proposal inside of the "Thesis" folder.

+You may see the NPCs in action in this video: https://www.youtube.com/watch?v=3SSp0QyYRa8

 # Installation
 WIP